 Muller.
 He was probably Johan Joseph Muller, born in 1778, a son of Carl Muller who came to the Cape from Hanover in 1760.
 JJ Muller was Field Commandant of the District of Uitenhage in 1822.

 Niekerk.
 Chelsea Farm was acquired by G.L. van Niekerk.
-There are two possibilities.
+There are two possibilities regarding his identity.
 The list could either be referring to Gerhard Lourens, senior, or Gerhardus Lourens junior.
 The former died on 20th January 1822, probably before Hawkins had complied the list.
 However, the son was only 19 years of age at the time of his father’s death.

 Bota.
 This is probably a descendant of Theunis Botha who was granted the farm Buffelsfontein in 1776.